PranavSriram18/genai_foundations/docs/series/moe.md

 As we saw in Section 3, cross-node communication under expert parallelism unfavorably tips the balance of communication and computation.
 A natural step to counteract this, particularly with fine-grained sparsity, is to <span class="idea">remove tensor parallelism</span>.
-The DV3 paper explicitly mentions removing tensor parallelism during training, and the K2 paper does not mention using tensor parallelism.
+The DV3 paper explicitly mentions removing tensor parallelism during training, and the K2 paper doesn't mention using tensor parallelism.

 ### 6.2 Pipeline Schedules